jochym/qe-doc/README.md

 QE-doc
 ======

+*This work was supported in part by a grant from the National Sciences and Engineering Research Council of Canada, University of Saskatchewan, and the Department of Computational Material Science of the Institute of Nuclear Physics, PAN, Cracow, Poland.
+The access to high performance supercomputers provided by Compute Canada (CLUMEQ and Westgrid) is acknowledged.*

 QE-doc is a set of tutorials for Quantum-Espresso environment inside iPython notebooks.
 It is connected with the [QE-util](https://github.com/jochym/qe-util) and [Elastic](https://github.com/jochym/Elastic) packages developed by Paweł T. Jochym.
-Part of the development was done during my stay at the University of Saskachwan, Canada with the joint support of:
+Part of the development was done during my stay at the University of Saskachwan.

-* Department of Engeenering and Department of Physics of the University of Saskachewan, Saskatoon, Canada
-* Department of Computational Material Science of the Institute of Nuclear Physics, PAN, Cracow, Poland.

 The docs and examples in the form of a series of [iPython](http://www.ipython.org/) notebooks are viewable from the links below.